By Ricardo Ribeiro – Updated December 9, 2019

 On the other extreme, a long-term investor might not check the markets every day or maybe not even every week.

 If you have a lot of time, then you could day trade.
 It does not mean that you have to.
 It only means that it is possible from a time perspective.

 What you want to do and how much available time you have must fit together.

 Here is where your wishes and preferences come into play.

-If you love action, long-term investing might be boring to you.
-If you are impulsive, short-term investing probably will not be profitable to you.
+If you love action, long-term investing might be unexciting to you.
+If you are impulsive, short-term investing might not be the right choice for you.

 You get the point…

 The investing style you want to adopt must be a good fit for your personality.